kkpan11/pokestats/README.md

 ## Aknowledgements

-Thanks to [PokéApi](https://pokeapi.co) for the data and images, [Naramsim](https://github.com/Naramsim) for the images [service worker](https://github.com/PokeAPI/pokeapi-js-wrapper#caching-images) and [duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons.
+Thanks to [PokéApi](https://pokeapi.co) for the data and images (without it, this project would not be possible), [Naramsim](https://github.com/Naramsim) for the images [service worker](https://github.com/PokeAPI/pokeapi-js-wrapper#caching-images) and [duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons.

 ## License